 What is the difference between chairman and CEO?

-You can compare the key differences of the CEO and chairperson roles in the table below.
+Let’s compare the key differences between the CEO and chairperson roles in the table below.

 Many successful companies, including advisory & consulting firms like Deloitte, have separate CEO and board chair positions.
 These are two complementary roles, and the board chair becomes the extension of the CEO’s business strategy, providing guidance and supervision.